nuagenetworks/nuage-metroae/Documentation/BUILD.md

 # Customizing the Nuage MetroAG Ansible Environment

+The *BUILD* phase refers to the modeling part of your environment.
+It involves setting all variables correctly so that the automated deployment scripts later are actually configuring the right thing.

+It involves:
+1. Customizing Variables
+1. Unzip NuageNetworks Software
+1. Execute `build.yml` or `upgrade_build.yml` to generate necessary Ansible host and group variable files

-After you have set up the Nuage MetroAG Ansible environment per `SETUP.md` you'll need to perform a few more tasks (specified below) before executing the `build.yml` playbook.
-If you have issues during the build, you can always start over fresh as detailed later in this document.
+This phase assumes you have already set up the Nuage MetroAG Ansible environment per `SETUP.md`.

+Note that if you have issues during the *BUILD* phase, you can always start over fresh as detailed later in this document.

-## Customize Variables
+## Customizing Variables

 `build_vars.yml` contains a dictionary of configuration parameters for each component.
 You determine which components MetroAG operates on, as well as *how* those components are operated on, by including them or excluding them in the `build_vars.yml` file.

 If you are using zero factor bootstrapping on VNS, also refer to `ZFB.md` for more information.